aniasobo/bookfinder-cli/README.md

 However, I really wanted to try the `commander` module for this, as it seemed like a useful tool for a simple Node CLI.
 In retrospect, my original design would've been better in terms of ease of testing and state management.
 I'm also not entirely happy with the usability - the commands are quite long and clunky to type, and it's easy to make a mistake.

-Due to the complexity of API and `fs` module mocking I haven't found a way to properly unit test the app as I'd ran out of time.
+Due to the complexity of API fetch and `fs` module mocking I haven't completed all my unit testing as I'd ran out of time, but I have a good idea for how to do this with Jest mocks.